oskar2517/tacomail/docs/API.md

 ```

 ## Fetching attachments
-Returns with the ID and name of all attachments of a mail.
+Returns the ID and name of all attachments of a mail.
 The `present` field indicates whether the attachment can be downloaded.
 Attachments will only be saved until their total sizes exceeds the configured `maxAttachmentsSize`.
 ```
 GET /api/v1/mail/:address/:mailId/attachments
 ```